 Tired of the same flowers seen at every wedding?
-With thought and planning, a couple can individualize their wedding by incorporating new decor ideas.
+With thought and planning, a couple can individualize their wedding by incorporating new unique wedding decor ideas.

-1. Fruit and Vegetables.
-Artfully arranged in a glass blow, the bright hues of fresh fruit/vegetables can add a splash of color and fun to any table.
+Artfully arranged in a glass bowl, the bright hues of fresh fruit/vegetables can add a splash of color and fun to any table.
 As a complimenting decor, bunches of leaves or even potted trees can be put around the room.
-For a spring/summer wedding, use bananas or oranges with elephant ear plant leaves, and for fall weddings, use pumpkins and gourds and fall foilage.
+For a spring/summer wedding, use bananas or oranges with elephant ear plant leaves, and for fall weddings, use pumpkins and gourds and fall foliage.

-2. Berries.
 As a complement to tables, bright berries couldn’t be better.
-Take a vine with berries, wind it inside a tall glass cylinder, boom!
+Take a vine with berries, wind it inside a tall glass cylinder, and boom!
 Beautiful, unique centerpieces.
-As a decor, take additional vines and place around the room.
+As a decor, take additional vines and place them around the room.

-3. Herbs and Teas.
-For a scent bonus, herbs and teas can’t be beat.
-Sprinkle some around a candle, or, arranged sachets of them in the center, then offer them to guests as an unusal favor.
+For a scent bonus, herbs and teas can’t be beaten.
+Sprinkle some around a candle, or arranged sachets of them in the center, then offer them to guests as an unusual favor.

-4. Candy.
-Many couple chose to have a candy bar at their reception and offer take-home bags as favors.
-Rather than the expense and trouble of a separate candy bar, place a glass bowl full of candy in the center of the table, then surround it with small bags or boxes for your guests to take some home.
+Many couples chose to have a candy bar at their reception and offer take-home bags as favors.
+Rather than the expense and trouble of a separate candy bar, place a glass bowl full of candy in the center of the table, then surround it with small bags or boxes for your guests to take home.
 To make it really special?
 Get the take-home bags printed with names and dates.

-1. Candles.
 Nothing says romance like candlelight.
-Float votive candles in a bowl of water, place several candles in a beautiful arrangement, or get fat, pillar candles in matching color schemes.
+Float votive candles in a bowl of water, place several candles in a beautiful arrangement, or get fat pillar candles in matching color schemes.
 The sky is the limit.